 Great question.
 If you want to be super traditional, have a cold glass of milk or soy milk or almond milk or whatever non-dairy drink you fancy.
 If you want to really have some fun, pair these cookies with a glass of wine.
 Yup, I said it.
 Wine.
 Dessert just got a lot more fun.
 Keep on scrolling for some wine pairing ideas.

 Got cookies on the brain?
-Check out these vegan sugar cookies, vegan snickerdoodles, and vegan chocolate chip cookies.
+Check out these vegan sugar cookies, vegan snickerdoodles, vegan thumbprint cookies, and vegan chocolate chip cookies.
 If you make these vegan peanut butter chocolate chip cookies, leave a comment, rate the recipe, take a picture, and tag it #plantandvine on Instagram.

 vegan peanut butter chocolate chip cookies and wine pairings